 One-size-fits-all organizers don’t work for lots of people, as everyone’s storage needs and design tastes vary.
 These pre-fabbed closet organizer systems will only get you so far, and the design and quality can’t compare to what a skilled closet designer can create.

 Saint Louis Closet Co. knows every inch of space matters.
 Maximize your closet storage space by following our expert tips and learn about reach-in closet ideas!

 #1.
 Bedroom Closet Drawers and Shelves

-Tailor designs according to where closets are in the home.
-After all, a closet in the bedroom should have a different setup than one meant for linens.
+Tailor your closet designs according to where closets are in the home, after all, a closet in the bedroom should have a different setup than one meant for linens.

 Bedroom closets largely depend on your needs.
 For instance, long dresses will need hanging space, whereas bulky sweaters will store best in drawers or on open shelves.